matveyt/ucomm/README.md

 This is a bare minimum cross-platform serial port library.
-It is intended to work with USB-TTL programmers only.
-Blocking read only, almost no features and no documentation.
+Blocking I/O only, almost no features and no documentation.

 Complete function list:
 ```